tirupati17/TBCoreData/README.md

 Git submodule
 -------------------

-- Add the AppDelegateCoreData code into your project.
+- Add the TBCoreData code into your project.
 - If your project doesn't use ARC, add the -fobjc-arc compiler flag to AppDelegateCoreData.m in your target's Build Phases » Compile    Sources section.
 - Add the `<CoreData/CoreData.h>` frameworks into your project.

 Configuration
 -------------------

-- AppDelegateCoreData provides class methods to configure its behavior.
+- TBCoreData provides class methods to configure its behavior.
+- Add the `#import "TBCoreData.h"` in your class
-- Call `[AppDelegateCoreData initalizeAppDelegateCoreData]`.
-A good place to do this is at the beginning of your app delegate's application:didFinishLaunchingWithOptions: method.
+- Call `[TBCoreData initializeObject]`.
+A good place to do this is at the beginning of your app delegate's `application:didFinishLaunchingWithOptions:` method.

 #### Insert example: ####
 ```